Learn to Dive Great Barrier Reef

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 If you are flying into Cairns, you should arrive into Cairns International Airport (CNS).
-Airport transfers are not included but you'll find a great airport shuttle service, which can drop you off at your accommodation.
+Airport transfers are not included but you'll find a great airport shuttle service, which can drop you off at your accommodation (accommodation not included).
 These shuttles depart frequently and you will not need to be pre-book as you can simply buy a ticket at the airport shuttle desk after collecting your luggage.
 Alternatively, you can jump into a taxi.

 If arriving into Cairns by bus or coach, the hostel is around a 20-minute walk from the bus station into the city, and runs along a nice boardwalk.
 Taxis are also available if you don’t want to pull your luggage that far.

-During your three days and two nights (on nights four and five) aboard one of our three fully equipped dive charter vessels, you’ll have a choice of accommodation, as all vessels feature a choice of twin-share cabins, or double cabins, both with private amenities per each group of four.
+During your three days and two nights (nights three and four) aboard one of our three fully equipped dive charter vessels, you’ll have a choice of accommodation, as all vessels feature a choice of twin-share cabins, or double cabins, both with private amenities per each group of four.
 For customers travelling alone, we will arrange a twin share cabin with another scuba student of the same sex.

 There are also two large decks aboard, one for storing your gear, and the other for sunbathing and relaxing.
 There is free Wi-Fi available on board.
 Meals will be served and included during your stay on the dive boat.
 Consisting of three breakfasts, three lunches and two dinners, breakfasts will normally include eggs, bacon, fruit salad, cereals and toast.
 Lunch is often a choice between pasta, salad or sandwiches, and dinner is always a wholesome, hot, and plentiful dish.
 You’ll also be served morning and afternoon tea while aboard, so you shouldn’t go hungry!